HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

-\item \textbf{Unified spoofing approach without \ac{csi}:} We propose blind spoofing methods that require no knowledge of channel gains.
-Using Hadamard and Kronecker structures, we design spoofed pilot signals that independently control the observed \ac{aoa}, \ac{aod}, and \ac{tdoa}, even in the general multipath, tensor-channel case.
-We also analyze limitations such as power ambiguity and path association loss.
-In the \ac{aoa} and \ac{aod} dimensions, a unified design is proposed, while for the \ac{tdoa}, a novel fake-path injection technique is introduced.
+\item \textbf{Unified spoofing approach without \ac{csi}:} We propose blind spoofing methods that require no channel-gain knowledge, while relying on geometrical information.
+We derive approximate Hadamard- and Kronecker-based pilot designs and analyze their limitations, including power ambiguity and path association loss.
+For angular parameters, we provide a unified blind design, while for \ac{tdoa} we introduce a novel fake-path injection technique.

-\item \textbf{Comprehensive performance evaluation:} We assess the spoofing and localization performance of HoloTrace under varying transmit power and uncertainty conditions, comparing it against state-of-the-art techniques.
-Results show that HoloTrace can induce localization error by moving the estimated position with limited degradation of the link capacity, even under partial knowledge of the system parameters. \end{itemize}
+\item \textbf{Comprehensive theoretical and numerical evaluation:} We assess the spoofing and localization performance of HoloTrace under varying transmit power and uncertainties, and compare against a representative shift-based spoofing strategy.
+Results show that oracle HoloTrace can closely realize the target spoofed location in the considered two-path scenario, while blind variants induce obfuscation or approximate spoofing depending on path association.
+Communication-rate loss is geometry-dependent, and spoofed positions can be selected to minimize rate degradation relative to the true position. \end{itemize}

-The is organized as follows.
-Section~\ref{sec:sys_model} introduces the system model and localization framework, describing the scenario, the channel, the signal formulation, the positioning procedure, and the communication link.
+The paper is organized as follows.
+Section~\ref{sec:sys_model} introduces the system model and localization framework, describing scenario, channel, signal formulation, positioning procedure, and communication link.
 Section~\ref{sec:holotrace} outlines the proposed HoloTrace spoofing strategy, covering both the coherent (oracle) and non-coherent (blind) regimes.
-Section~\ref{sec:results} describes the simulation setup and analyzes the obtained results.
+Section~\ref{sec:results} describes the simulation setup and analyzes the results.
 Lastly, Section~\ref{sec:conclusion} concludes the paper by summarizing key findings, discussing limitations, and outlining directions for future work.